Table of Contents

 Back up your data immediately, and follow the recommended guide by S.M.A.R.T.

-If you simply can’t connect to your Synology NAS device, you’ll have to connect your storage volumes directly with your computer to perform a manual disk repair (refer to your hard drive manufacturer’s instructions for repairing)
+If you simply can’t connect to your Synology NAS device, you’ll have to connect your storage volumes directly with your computer to perform a manual disk repair (refer to your hard drive manufacturer’s instructions for repairing) - Synology can’t read the data.

 If your Synology device cannot read the storage devices that it’s connected to, you might want to attempt to manually repair your storage devices according to the manufacturers guidelines.

-The program you’ll need to repair your disk drives usually comes with the device you purchased.
+The program you’ll need to repair your disk drives usually comes with the device you purchased. - The data is readable, but crashes frequently.

 If this is the situation you’re experiencing, the safest approach is to start by immediately backing up your data.